eternality8/TinkerBell/docs/ai_v2.md

 - `patch.apply` – emitted by `DocumentBridge` when a patch succeeds, conflicts, or arrives stale.
 Includes the duration in milliseconds, `range_count` (for streamed diffs), diff summary, and whether the bridge had to fall back because of a conflict.
 Dashboards can now plot success/conflict ratios directly from telemetry instead of scraping logs.

 These events piggyback on the existing telemetry bus, so the status bar debug widgets and `scripts/export_context_usage.py` will surface them automatically once the sinks are subscribed.
+Details for each payload (fields, status values, and sample diagnostics) now live in `docs/operations/telemetry.md` for downstream ingestion pipelines.

 ## 3c.
 Chunk-first selective read guardrails (Phase 5)